 Fruit trees are more likely to need nitrogen if they need any feeding at all.
 This is usually the limiting factor in nutrients.
 In sandy soil, apricots may become deficient in zinc and potassium.
 It’s not a bad idea to test your soil before fertilizing.
 This will give you a better idea of what your soil and tree actually need.
 Contact your local extension office for a soil analysis.

-If you do need to feed your trees, apply about one half to one cup of fertilizer for young trees and one to two cups for mature trees.
+If you do need to feed your trees, apply about one half to one cup (118 to 236 ml.) of fertilizer for young trees and one to two cups for mature trees.
 Also, check the application instructions for the specific fertilizer you are using.